rudra404/monte-carlo-analysis-CLOUD/README.md

 ## Quick look

-This is a quick run showing 4 lambda functions called in parallel. <br /><br />
+This is a quick run showing 4 lambda functions called in parallel.
+More screenshots can be found in the 'screencaps' folder.<br /><br />
 ![](screencaps/montecarloapp.gif) <br /><br />

 The audit page would look like this, showing results and costs for all previous runs:<br /><br />